Leading with Passion and Purpose: Meet our Discipline Heads

 I love the freedom to work in different places and meet people where they live, work and play.
 No two days are ever the same for that reason.
 In this line of work, it’s such a privilege to be invited into a person’s home and life, and I never take this for granted.

-There’s something very special about being able to build long-term relationships with clients, see their journey, and support them in achieving their goals.
+There’s something very special about building long-term relationships with clients, seeing their journey, and supporting them in achieving their goals.

 What’s your vision for your team?

-My vision is to continue to build upon the enthusiastic, forward-thinking and innovative team that we are!
-I want us to continue to create diverse and integrative learning experiences to develop the breadth and depth of our clinicians, based on evidence-based practice.
-My goal is to empower each team member to develop their special interests, whether it is in home modifications, driving, neurorehabilitation or other areas, so that they can enhance client outcomes.
+My vision is to continue building on the enthusiastic, forward-thinking, and innovative team we are!
+I want us to continue creating diverse, integrative learning experiences to develop the breadth and depth of our clinicians, grounded in evidence-based practice.
+My goal is to empower each team member to develop their special interests, whether in home modifications, driving, neurorehabilitation, or other areas, so they can enhance client outcomes.

 Additionally, I am committed to fostering collaborative engagement across our multidisciplinary team, creating a safe and creative space where our clinicians to feel seen and recognised for the invaluable work they do.